FIWARE/tutorials.Context-Providers/README.md

 ### Creating a federative registration

-With the **NGSI-LD** `inclusive` mode, data from all context sources is considered to be equally valid. `inclusive`  is typically used to create a federation of peers (i.e. ``"operations": "federationOps"`) where context brokers are able to augment their understanding of the world with data from other sources, but more often than not are unable to **PATCH** or **POST** onto each other.
+The default type of registration within  **NGSI-LD**  systems is `inclusive` mode.
+In this case, data from all context sources is considered to be equally valid and the context broker returns the most recent data found from across all registered context sources. `inclusive` mode is typically used to create a federation of peers (i.e. ``"operations": "federationOps"`) where context brokers are able to augment their understanding of the world with data from other sources, but more often than not are unable to **PATCH** or **POST** onto each other.

 Imagine the situation where the farmer has his own animal data, but wishes to add additional data from the vet and the contract labourer.
 In this case there is data within the farmer's context broker, as well as the other context sources.

-In the case of inclusive registrations have been set up on the same entity `type`, the following occurs:
+In the case where an `inclusive` registrations has been set up, the following occurs:

 | Request    | Action at **Context Broker** (Primary)                                                 | Action at **Context Source** (Secondary)                                                                      |
 | ---------- | --------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------- |